Azzazy/TivaC-TM4C123GH6PM-Linux/README.md

 ## Running
 1. Write your code in `src/main.c`
 2. Update the intrrupts in  `src/startup_gcc.c`
-2. Go the directory where you unzipped and execute one of the following.
+2. Open the terminal where you unzipped and execute one of the following.
 	**To run normal file:**

 		sudo ./run.sh